Piyush3dB/MXNet-Examples/README.md

 # MXNet-Examples
-TensorFlow Tutorial and Examples for beginners http://mxnet.io
+MXNet Tutorial and Examples for beginners http://mxnet.io